 On March 11, 2020, the World Health Organization declared Covid-19 outbreak as a pandemic.
-Responding to the potentially serious threat that this pandemic has to public health, the Indian Government has taken a series of measures to contain the outbreak, which included imposing multiple 'lock-downs' across the country, from March 24, 2020.
-All airline, road, and railway travel was suspended and hotels, offices, factories, schools, universities, restaurants, cinema, sports facilities & retail outlets, etc were closed, except for a few essential services/supplies like grocery stores, pharmacies, etc. During the period of the lockdown the hotel was manned by a limited number of staff, who were moved onsite the property, to safeguard and maintain the property, with minimal operations.
+Responding to the potentially serious threat that this pandemic has to public health, the Indian Government has taken a series of measures to contain the outbreak, which included imposing multiple 'lock-downs' across the country, from March 22, 2020, and extended up to June 30, 2020.

-Pursuant to the announcement of complete lockdown by the Central and State Government, the hotel units have been shut down on 23rd March 2020.
-The Company received sharp cancellations of room and banquet bookings and there was virtually no pick up in the business during the lockdown.
+With unlocking of the restrictions, hotels have been opened and business has gradually improved across all hotels.
+The overall demand of the hospitality services had been impacted during lockdown which was partially recovered in Q3 and Q4.
+The recovery was mainly driven by domestic leisure tourism, weddings, domestic, business travel.

 The hotel unit Taj Ganges, Varanasi got operational around 18th May 2020 to serve quarantine guests for 7 -10 days.
 The permission for Takeaways/Home deliveries were also allowed from 21st May 2020.

-The Taj Ganges and Taj Nadesar Palace were allowed to resume hotel operations, which had to follow the Central Government's, UP State, and Varanasi District guidelines, from the 10th of June, 2020, after a lockdown period of 79 days (March 23 - June 9, 2020, including both days).
+Taj Ganges, Varanasi and Taj Nadesar Palace were allowed to resume hotel operations from 10th June, 2020, after a lockdown period of 79 days (23rd March to 09th June 2020, including both days).
+The Gateway Hotel Gondia allowed to operate from 08th July 2020.
+The restrictions to operate various facilities at hotels (like Bar, Banquet, Swimming Pool, Gym and SPA etc.) keeps changing as per the Covid norms announced by the Government.

 The company has taken a series of actions focused on health & safety of our employees & customers like sanitization, social distancing, mandatory mask wearing, thermal check at the gate, use of Aarogya Setu App and maintaining proper hygiene at work place.
-The company has allowed for the work from home facility to its associates, have online meetings, and operating with limited work force, ensuring adequate liquidity and cost optimisation measures.
+The company has allowed for the work from home facility to its associates, have online meetings, and operating with limited work force, ensuring adequate liquidity and cost optimization measures.
 We have judiciously invoked the Force Majeure clauses for relief during the lock down period.
 Cash Conservations measures have also included deferral of discretionary spending & Capex, unless absolutely required.
 Further, the company is ensuring compliances of all the guidelines and directives issued by Central and State Government and local authorities from time to time.